 DC news & dates

-You Must Complete Dual Credit paperwork and testing to become eligible to take any DC classes (Academic or CTE) and turn documentation in to Ms. Zimmer - in the Counselors Office
+You Must Complete Dual Credit paperwork and testing to become eligible to take any DC classes (Academic or CTE) and turn documentation in to the Counselors Office

 All students planning to take any Dual Credit classes (including AP/DC Overlay classes) are eligible to take the TSI Assessment.
 Some students may be TSI-exempt, and not be required to take the TSI (please see notes below).